Point and Click

 Grab the Bone left behind by Sir George’s dog.
 With that secured, open up the map and head to the Dodo’s new location, Downtown Grim.

 Use the Peruvian Coal on the stuffed Sir George dummy.
 Pick up the Effigy Head left behind and use it on the manure pile in the bottom left side of the screen.
 Stash it and then snag the Paddle left behind on the ground.
 Talk to the Cricket player and then head right into the Juice Pub.

 Tell the bartender you’ll take the job.
 Head back outside to the cricket player.
 Use the Cracker on him and he’ll head into the pub.
 Go back inside.

 Head over to the monks at the bottom right and take Prunes from the bowl.
-Try taking the Comics from strongman and he will challenge you to the game’s second mini-game; the dance off!
+Try taking the Comics from the strongman and he will challenge you to the game’s second mini-game; the dance-off!

 Simply press the matching button on-screen as it lights up.
 This will use the D-Pad, all four thumb buttons, and L1 and R1.
 There are three stages, with the speed of button prompts getting faster each next stage.

 The sequence is the same no matter how many times you try, so you can use the movements below to prepare for the stage.

 Dance 1: Square, Cross, Circle, Triangle, R1, L1, Cross, Square, L1, R1, Triangle, Circle

 Dance 2: Square, Circle, Square, Circle, L1, R1, Triangle, Circle, L1, R1, Circle, Cross